Asklepiad/Non_canonical_start_codons_evolution/README.md

 ### Workflow plan and technical properties

+#### Technical properties
+> The pipeline was run on the local machine with OS Ubuntu 20.04.
+Package manager was conda 23.3.1 (miniconda).
+Python version was 3.9.13.
+R version was 4.2.2 Bash version was 5.0.17(1)-release (x86_64-pc-linux-gnu).

+> The pipeline was run on the server with CentOS Linux release 8.5.2111.
+Package manager was conda 23.3.1 (anaconda).
+Python version in appropriate virtual environment was 3.9.13.
+R version was 4.2.2 Bash version was 4.4.20(1)-release (x86_64-redhat-linux-gnu).
+Workload manager was SLURM 20.11.9-3.1

 ### Installation

+For the start of work you need to clone this repository on the local maschine or on the server.
+Firstly you need to have conda on your maschine.
+You can check existance of conda, if you will type `conda` in the command line.
+If you haven't conda, download it from the [version archive](https://repo.anaconda.com/archive/).
+You need to choose your OS for downloading.
+We recommend you to download

+1. You need to clone the repository.
+ 1. Touch the button `code` on the upper right corner of the screen.
+ 2. Copy https address.
+ 3. Open command line with bash.
+ 4. Change directory, using `cd` command, until you open directory, where you want to copy repository.
+ 5. Type ```git clone <https you have copied on the previous stage>```
+2. After repository had been cloned type ```cd BI_project_2022/scripts``` and after then ```./environments_script_01.sh```
+3. When dialog messages will appeared on the screen, you need to push `y` button and enter.
+It will occurs some times.
+4. You are ready for the analysis.

 ### Options

 ### Example input and output

 ### Additional info

+### Problems and errors

 ## Results and discussion